Vietnam.vn - Nền tảng quảng bá Việt Nam

 Not really, not really necessary

-Regarding the proposal to pilot the organization of courts according to jurisdiction in some localities, the Standing Committee of the National Assembly continued to affirm that the proposal to rename the People's Courts at the provincial and district levels is not yet substantive and not really necessary.
+Regarding the proposal to pilot the organization of courts according to jurisdiction in some localities, the National Assembly Standing Committee continued to affirm that the proposal to change the name of provincial and district People's Courts is not yet substantive and not really necessary.
 In addition, the judicial sector is directly related to human rights and civil rights.
 Therefore, the pilot needs to be carefully studied, comprehensively evaluated and considered very carefully.
-The Standing Committee of the National Assembly proposed not to pilot the transformation of provincial People's Courts into People's Courts of Appeal and district People's Courts into People's Courts of First Instance in some localities.
-Regarding the remaining proposal to organize courts according to the trial level combined with the region, the Standing Committee of the National Assembly said that this is a very important issue, related to the organization and operation of the court system and many other judicial agencies.
+The National Assembly Standing Committee proposed not to pilot the transformation of provincial People's Courts into appellate People's Courts and district People's Courts into first-instance People's Courts in some localities.
+Regarding the remaining proposal to organize courts according to trial levels combined with regions, the National Assembly Standing Committee said that this is a very important content, related to the organization and operation of the court system and many other judicial agencies.
 The question of whether or not to establish regional courts has been raised since the drafting of the Law on Organization of People's Courts in 2014, but there has not been a high consensus.
 The 2013 Constitution and Resolution 27-NQ/TW do not mention this content.
 Based on the above-mentioned grounds, and at the same time thoroughly understanding the principles in receiving and revising the draft law, the National Assembly Standing Committee proposes that the National Assembly keep it as prescribed in the current law.

 Because National Assembly deputies still have different opinions and the Supreme People's Court continues to propose to reform the provincial People's Court into appellate People's Court and the district People's Court into first instance People's Court, the National Assembly Standing Committee said it has directed the development of two options to submit to the National Assembly for consideration and discussion.
 Option 1: stipulate provincial People's Court and district People's Court (as prescribed by current law).
 Option 2: stipulate first instance People's Court and appellate People's Court (as proposed by the Supreme People's Court).